Reading Score

 What Is the Coleman-Liau Index?

-The Coleman-Liau Index is a readability test developed by linguists Meri Coleman and T. L. Liau to calculate the readability score of a text, helping to determine if the text is easy or hard to read.
+The Coleman-Liau Index is a readability test developed by linguists Meri Coleman and T. L. Liau to help the U.S. Office of Education verify the readability of textbooks in the public school system.
+The formula calculates the readability score of a text, indicating how easy or hard it is to read in terms of U.S. grade level.

 What Is the Coleman-Liau Index Calculator?

-This Coleman-Liau Index Calculator determines the readability of a text based on the Coleman-Liau Index formula.
+The Coleman-Liau Index Calculator determines the readability of a text based on the Coleman-Liau Index formula.
+Simply paste or upload your text into the text box above, and the result will be calculated immediately.

-The tool provides a readability score, which can be interpreted as the corresponding U.S. grade level equivalent.
-For instance, if a text receives a Coleman-Liau Index score of 13.4, it indicates that the text's readability level is suitable for a first-year college student.
+The tool provides a readability score, which can be interpreted as the equivalent U.S. grade level.
+For instance, if a text receives a Coleman-Liau Index score of 10, it indicates that the text's readability level is suitable for a high school student in the 10th grade.

 How to Calculate the Coleman-Liau Index Score

-The readability formula for calculating the Coleman-Liau Index score uses the number of letters (digits included), word count (word length), and sentence count in a text.
+The readability formula for calculating the Coleman-Liau Index score uses the number of letters (including digits), word count, and sentence count in a text:

 0.0588 × (letters ÷ words) × 100 - 0.296 × (sentences ÷ words) × 100 - 15.8